 Every TOY or GAME has a STORY… a WHO, WHAT, WHEN, WHERE, WHY & HOW to share with kids.

-Today, it’s the BARBIE DOLL’S turn to tell her story (with a little help from Grandma Sharon)…
+Today, it’s the Game of Hop Scotch’s turn to tell its story (with a little help from Grandma Sharon)…